-For retirees Pre-65, you have the opportunity to select benefits tailored to your individual needs and preferences each year during Annual Benefits Enrollment.
-The Annual Benefits Enrollment period is in the Fall.
-Retirees enroll online using the Benefits Service Center.
+For retirees pre-65, you have the opportunity to select benefits tailored to your individual needs and preferences each year during annual enrollment.
+The annual enrollment period is in the fall.
+Retirees enroll online using the American Airlines Benefits Service Center.